paintedbicycle/sketch-data-faker/README.md

 - To insert a Domain Name, rename your text layer `internet.domainName`
 - There are words, colours, cities, states, prices, product names, verbs, adjectives, catch phrases, buzzwords, and more.

+## Layer Renaming Helper

+If you want help renaming your layers, Sketch Data Faker provides a menu inside the Sketch Plugin menu that will allow you to change your layer names without typing:

+1. In Sketch, select the layer(s) you want to rename
+2. Go to `Plugins -> Sketch Data Faker -> Set Layer Name` and choose the type of content you want to insert into that layer 2b.
+You can repeat this process for all layers you want to insert new content into
+3. With the layers still selected in Sketch, set the data source* `Data -> Sketch Data Faker -> Auto (Layer name)`
+4. Watch as all your selected layers get replaced with new content!

+* You can find the Data menu either by: `Right-click on a selected layer`, `Control-click on a selected layer`, from the `Layer` menu item in Sketch

 #### Full list:

 You can name your layer to of these Layer Names below.
 Remember to follow the category.type format (i.e. `address.city`, not just `city`).